rotcivegaf/PlayHouse/README.md

     bytes32 winOption;                           // The win option of the bet uint256 totalBalance;                        // Total balance of this bet

-    uint48 startBet;   // When the bet is available to play uint48 noMoreBets; // When the bet close(cant play anymore) uint48 setWinTime; // The max time how have the oracle to set the winner and if set a winner, the set time uint48 minRate;    // The min rate reward uint48 maxRate;    // The max rate reward
+    uint48 startDecreaseRate; // When the reward rate start decrease uint48 noMoreBets;        // When the bet close(cant play anymore) uint48 setWinTime;        // The max time how have the oracle to set the winner and if set a winner, the set time uint48 minRate;           // The min rate reward uint48 maxRate;           // The max rate reward
 }
 ```